Dmytro-Shved/Gourmania/README.md

 ### Features

 - User profiles
-- Profile editing (name, photo, email, bio, birthday, gender)
-- Display of user’s own recipes
+- Display of user’s created, liked, saved recipes
-- Step-by-step wizard form for creating and editing recipes
+- Step-by-step wizard form for creating / editing recipes
-- Individual recipe pages with ingredients and instructions
+- Individual recipe page with ingredients and guide
 - Recipe library with pagination
-- Likes and dislikes for recipes
+- Likes / Dislikes for recipes
-- Save recipes to personal cookbook with sorting and search
+- Save recipes to personal cookbook
 - Global search for recipes by name
 - Advanced recipe filtering with dependent dropdowns
 - Quick filters by popularity, relevance, and time (week, month, year)